15 min read

 To help you choose the right solution, I tested the most popular free WordPress forum plugins based on usability, customization, scalability, moderation features, BuddyPress compatibility, SEO capabilities, and overall user experience.

-Whether you are building a customer support hub, private member community, niche discussion board, or social networking website, this guide covers what each plugin does well, where it falls short, and which one
+Whether you are building a customer support hub, private member community, niche discussion board, or social networking website, this guide covers what each plugin does well, where it falls short, and which one fits your needs best.

-Free WordPress Forum Plugin Compared
+Free WordPress Forum Plugins Compared

 | Plugin | Best For | Q&A Mode | Auto-Moderation | Price |